Core JavaScript Package Workflows

 Package Initialization and Manifest Architecture

 Initialize every project with explicit engine constraints and package manager declarations to prevent environment drift.
 Use Corepack to pin the exact package manager version, and declare it via the packageManager field in the root package.json.
-This guarantees that every developer and CI runner executes the identical resolution algorithm.
+This guarantees that every developer and CI runner executes the identical resolution algorithm rather than whichever version happens to be globally installed.
+A mismatched package manager is one of the most common sources of "works on my machine" lockfile churn, because each major version of npm, pnpm, and Yarn ships subtly different hoisting and resolution rules.

 Replace legacy main and module fields with conditional exports maps.
-The Node.js module resolver evaluates exports strictly, prioritizing type definitions, then ESM, then CJS.
-Configure type: "module" at the package root, set sideEffects: false to enable aggressive tree-shaking, and restrict published artifacts using the files array.
-For comprehensive manifest validation and publishing prerequisites, consult Understanding package.json Fields.
+The Node.js module resolver evaluates exports strictly and in declaration order, prioritizing type definitions, then ESM, then CJS.
+Configure type: "module" at the package root, set sideEffects: false to enable aggressive tree-shaking, and restrict published artifacts using the files array so internal scaffolding, tests, and source maps never leak into the tarball.
+The exports map also acts as an encapsulation boundary: any subpath you do not explicitly export becomes unreachable to consumers, which prevents downstream code from depending on internal file layout you may want to refactor later.

 {